DongTran2003/SQL_Project_Job_Analysi/README.md

 ORDER BY number_of_post DESC
 LIMIT 5
 ```
-From the query, Robert Half seems to have a highest number of posts for DA jobs, with 958 posts in total, followed by Insight Global, Dice, and UnitedHealth Group
+From the query, Robert Half seems to have a highest number of posts for DA jobs, with 958 posts in total, followed by Insight Global, Dice, and UnitedHealth Group.

 | name | number_of_post | yearly_salary |
 |------|-----------------|---------------|